AlexandrAnatoliev/jvim-plugins/README.md

 ./scripts/check_junit.sh
 ```

-* If case or error, check the path to JUnit using command:
+* If case of an error, check the path to JUnit using command:
 ```
 dpkg -L junit5 | grep junit-jupiter-api
 ```